 The main challenge in observing extragalactic minor merger remnants is their low surface brightness relative to their host galaxy.
-Unlike the halo of the Milky Way, individual stars cannot be resolved for distant galaxies and therefore deep imaging is required.
+Unlike the halo of the Milky Way, individual stars cannot be resolved for distant galaxies, and therefore deep imaging is required.
 Various extragalactic stellar streams have been identified by eye \citep{Atkinson2013, Sola2022, martinez-delgado_hidden_2023, Miro-Carretero2024, Martinez-Delgado2025}.
-However, visual inspection by humans alone is fundamentally impractical for analyzing the enormous volume of data produced by contemporary wide-field surveys, such as the Kilo-Degree Survey \citep{de_jong_kilo-degree_2013}, the Hyper Supreme-Cam SSP Survey \citep{aihara_hyper_2018}, the Dark Energy Survey \citep{dark_energy_survey_collaboration_dark_2016}, the Ultraviolet Near-Infrared Optical Northern Survey \citep{gwyn_unions_2025}, the Legacy Survey of Space and Time \citep{Ivezic2019}, and the Euclid Wide Survey \citep{EuclidWideSurvey}, which collectively will contain hundreds of millions of sources across thousands of square degrees.
+However, visual inspection by humans alone is fundamentally impractical for analyzing the enormous volume of data produced by contemporary wide-field surveys such as the Kilo-Degree Survey \citep{de_jong_kilo-degree_2013}, the Hyper Supreme-Cam SSP Survey \citep{aihara_hyper_2018}, the Dark Energy Survey \citep{dark_energy_survey_collaboration_dark_2016}, the Ultraviolet Near-Infrared Optical Northern Survey \citep{gwyn_unions_2025}, the Legacy Survey of Space and Time \citep{Ivezic2019}, and the Euclid Wide Survey \citep{EuclidWideSurvey}, which collectively contain hundreds of millions of sources across thousands of square degrees.

 Previous attempts at leveraging modern supervised methods of deep learning have obtained mixed results in the detection of faint stellar streams from minor mergers, largely due to the difficulty of the machine vision task and the scarcity of labeled training data.
-Simulated data often introduce biases that lead to low reliability when applied to real observational data \citep{Sánchez2023}.
+Simulated data often introduce biases that lead to low reliability when applied to real observational data \citep{Sanchez2023}.
 As such, citizen science efforts such as Galaxy Zoo \citep{Lintott2008} played a significant role in expanding the quantity of human-inspected image cutouts from large-scale surveys; however, streams pose a more difficult challenge than galaxies regarding detection and classification.
-Nonetheless, recently \cite{Gordon2024} demonstrated a method of supervised multiclass classification of low surface brightness features using the classifications from a visual inspection campaign of DECaLS \citep{Dey2019} photometric data.
+Nonetheless, \cite{walmsley_identification_2019} achieved a binary classification with CFHTLS-Wide Survey \citep{gwyn_canadafrancehawaii_2012} image cutouts, and \cite{Gordon2024} recently demonstrated a method of supervised multiclass classification of low-surface-brightness features using the classifications from a visual inspection campaign of DECaLS \citep{Dey2019} photometric data.